Lechatroger/microbit_BLE_services_nodes/README.md

-# Node-RED functions for microbit IN PROGRESS!
+# DRAFT IN PROGRESS!
+Node-RED functions for microbit

 One Paragraph of project description goes here